brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Catch throwable in PHP 7.
     - [Bugfix] Added two missing translation keys.
     - [Bugfix] Added 'Krexx' with a capital 'K' to the caller finder pattern.
-    - [Bugfix] Prevent a possible fatal when analysing methods or closures, and the typehinted class for this parameter does not exist.
+    - [Bugfix] Prevent a possible fatal when analysing methods or closures, and the type hinted class for this parameter does not exist.
     - [Bugfix] timer::moment() now disrespects the ajax or shell detection, and works better with the forced logging.
-    - [Bugfix] Prevent other js libraries from messing with the search form.
+    - [Bugfix] Prevent other JS  libraries from messing with the search form.
     - [Bugfix] Prevent a fatal when trying to read the file time from a not existing file.
     - [Bugfix] Prevent unnecessary width "jumping" in the Smokey Grey skin.
     - [Bugfix] Resource recognition works more accurate.